Drug Discovery Science

 Course content

-Your training will cover the fundamental chemistry and biology of protein interactions, their role in disease and how drugs affect the human body.
+Your training will cover the fundamental chemistry and biology of drug targets and their role in disease.
 You’ll learn about computer-aided drug design techniques, used to predict how well a potential drug might work, and screening technologies for testing a drug’s effect on its molecular targets.

 Information for international students